top of page

 • Consider Accommodations: ADHD can be considered a disability.
 If you face challenges in school or at work, don't hesitate to request accommodations for support.

-• Use the STOP Method: When feeling overwhelmed, stop, take a step back, observe and reflect on your situation, and decide how to proceed mindfully.
+• Use the STOP Method: When feeling overwhelmed, stop, take a step back, observe, and reflect on your situation, and decide how to proceed mindfully.

 • Explore Medication Options: If ADHD paralysis impacts your day-to-day life, consider discussing medications with your doctor.
 They can help you determine if a stimulant, non-stimulant, or another treatment is suitable for you.